Skip to main content

 Insurers denyclaims in seconds.Lysco helps youfight back.

 Upload a bill, denial, or insurance statement.
-Lysco reads the fine print, connects the evidence, and shows what your own papers support.
+Lysco reads the fine print, connects the evidence, and shows what your own documents support.
 When they support an appeal, Lysco drafts it.
 You decide what gets sent.

 Free